 Winter is coming, and the warm summer weather is a distant memory, so everyone is going to want to spend their time indoors.
 While this is great for your video game backlog or Netflix queue, it’s more important than ever to stay active, especially with all of those delicious – albeit high-calorie, holiday meals.
 The best fitness apps are ready for this cold weather snap, and will supply you with quick High-Intensity-Interval-Training (HIIT) routines that will fill your exercise quota in no time flat.

-The best fitness apps will all try to reach three golden ideals: affordability, convenience and sports science.
-All of these features combine to make fitness apps that will transform the way you look at exercise.
-And when you pair them with the best running gadgets, you can finally say goodbye to all those expensive gym memberships and personal trainers.
+There are three golden ideals that all of the best fitness apps will strive to reach: convenience, affordability and sports science.
+These features combine to make fitness apps that can revolutionize the way you look at fitness and exercise.
+Plus, with the best running gadgets, you can finally say goodbye to those pricey gym memberships and personal trainers.

-There is a catch.
-As with any type of iOS or Android app, there are going to be hundreds of fitness apps available, which makes finding the best one for you extremely challenging.
-But don’t worry, you can save your energy for those HIIT workouts, because we’ve created a list of all the best fitness apps you can download today.
+There is a catch, though.
+There are hundreds of fitness apps on iOS and Android – as with any other kind of app – which makes finding the best fitness app for your personal needs and goals a hassle.
+Don’t worry though, you can save your energy for those intense workouts you’re already planning, because we’ve gone ahead and created a list of the best fitness apps you can install right now.

 1. Nike+ Training Club